 Do you think Pyrex would make it through the mid-century without creating at least one festive pattern?
 This Christmas casserole dish is from Pyrex’s UK branch, Agee.
 Other holiday Pyrex patterns include Santa, Snowflake, and Holly Days.

-Vintage Tree Topper
+Vintage Christmas Tree Topper

 Last but definitely not least, what’s a Christmas tree without a vintage Christmas tree topper?